reframejs/reframe/docs/usage-manual.md

 ## `domStatic` & `htmlStatic`

-A page is rendered twice:
+By default, a page is rendered twice:
 On the server (to HTML) and in the browser (to the DOM).
 (React components can be rendered to the DOM as well as to HTML.)

-A page is "DOM-dynamic" and "HTML-dynamic" by default and you can configure it to be "DOM-static" and/or "HTML-static".
+A page can be "DOM-dynamic" or "DOM-static" and "HTML-dynamic" or "HTML-static".

  - **_HTML-static_**
    <br/>